How to Discipline a Toddler Discipline: 2 Tactics That Really Work

 What to Do If Your Toddler Will Not Listen

-- Speak in short phrases: One- to two-word phrases are small enough for a toddler’s stressed-out brain to understand when in the middle of a tantrum.
+- Speak in short phrases: One- to two-word phrases are bite-sized enough for a toddler’s stressed-out brain to understand when in the middle of a tantrum.

-- Use repetition: If your toddler is upset, words may go past their brain too fast to understand.
+- Use repetition: If your toddler is upset, words may whiz by their brain too quickly to understand.
 You may need to repeat the same phrase twice...or three, four, maybe even eight times just to get your toddler’s attention!

 - Mirror your toddler’s feelings: Make your toddler feel understood by mirroring their feelings with your own voice and gestures.

-- Connect with respect: Keep a cool, respectful tone and avoid hurtful words—even if you are feeling really angry.
+- Keep a cool, respectful tone and avoid hurtful words—even if you are feeling really angry.

 Have you tried everything above and is your toddler still acting out?
 Then it might be time to get a copy of The Happiest Toddler On the Block.
 In it, you will get even more tips for how to get your toddler to listen, behave, and be the best kid they can be—straight from Dr. Harvey Karp.
 Click here for more information on The Happiest Toddler on the Block.